hoganlab-fish/emumadz/docs/intro.rst

 Cite us with
 ------------

-*eventual manuscript and/or zenodo citation*
+*Manuscript and zenodo citation to follow*